GoogleContainerTools/skaffold/docs-v2/content/en/docs/tutorials/skaffold-resource-selector.md

 * Users who are seeing issues with skaffold's default resource field overwriting for a given resource - eg: skaffold errors as it tries to mutate immutable config on re-deployment

 Currently skaffold modifies the manifests it renders and deploys for the following functionality:
 - status checking - done by mutating the manifest/K8s-Object by adding a label - skaffold/dev/run-id.
-Skaffold uses this run-id to identify ...
-(TODO add doc link to run-id explanation)
+Skaffold uses this run-id to identify the deployments Skaffold manages with it's status checking.
 - image label overwriting - done by mutating the manifest/K8s-Object by substituting the `image:$ORIGINAL_IMAGE_TAG` value(s) in a manifest with `image:$RECENT_SKAFFOLD_BUILT_IMAGE`